 Astronomers have now used the Fermi Gamma-Ray Space Telescope to identify a “black widow” pulsar that’s stripping mass off a close companion star while simultaneously evaporating it by emitting intense radiation.
 It’s having these dramatic effects because the pulsar and its companion orbit each other so closely that they complete an orbit once every 93 minutes, making this the tightest black widow binary yet discovered.
 [Read more....]

-One thought on “Pulsar eats companion star, burps gamma rays
+One response to “Pulsar eats companion star, burps gamma rays”

 1. [...] on the writing front, it’s just mostly been notes and Ars Technica articles on halo stars and black widow pulsars.)
 I’ll write you all a postcard from Tucson.
 Well, not really.
 A blog post, [...]